nuls-io/devsite/docs/Guide/g_pocm_checklist.md

 If you are creating a new node and a new pocm, you can create your node and pocm in any order.

+For setup: create your POCM account.

 Your POCM requires one account.
 Your POCM will have one POCM contract and one token contract.
-Your POCM will be the creater of both contracts.
+Your POCM account will be the creater of both contracts.
 Fund you POCM account with at least 100 nuls for the POCM setup.

 Before proceeding, it is recommended that you review the [POCM Tutorial](https://docs.nuls.io/Guide/g_pocm.html).